-How Our Systems Avoid Hot or Cold Rooms in Your House
+Zoned Heating and Cooling: How to Avoid Hot or Cold Rooms in Your House

-The weather is getting warmer in Wilmington as summer approaches.
-It’s time to turn on your air conditioner.
+As the weather gets warmer with summer approaching, it’ll be time to turn on your air conditioner.
 But while your living room might be comfortable, your bedroom might be significantly warmer.
 The next thing you know, you’re turning down the temperature of your thermostat and watching your energy bills rise.
 At Salt Air, our systems help to avoid these hot and cold rooms, keeping your whole home comfortable and your energy bills down.